ehiggins98/HackKU-Workshop/README.md

-# HackKU Memer
+# HackKU Meme Maker
-This repository is a simple web server with three endpoints - one to get a random meme from `images/`, and another two to get and post new meme creations.
+This repository is a simple web server with five endpoints - one to get a random meme from `images/`, two to get and post new meme creations, and another two to get the Impact font for use in creating memes.

+The `master` branch contains a basic version of the app, without the ability to store and retrieve memes.
+The `extension` branch then has all the features of the basic version, with the ability to save and retrieve memes.
+If you want to use the extended version, you'll need to follow those installation instructions (in addition to the basic instructions) below.

 **If you want to modify the server you'll need to install it.
 Otherwise, the server is hosted on Heroku at [https://fathomless-mountain-33480.herokuapp.com/](https://fathomless-mountain-33480.herokuapp.com/).**